Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc tăng nhập khẩu sắn lát từ Việt Nam

-China increases imports of cassava chips from Vietnam
+China increases imports of cassava chips from Vietnam.

-In November 2023, China remained Vietnam's largest export market for cassava and cassava products, accounting for 92.09% in volume and 92.59% in value of the country's total cassava and cassava product exports, reaching 247.64 thousand tons, worth 124.78 million USD, up 2.5% in volume, but down 0.1% in value in October 2023; Compared to November 2022, it decreased by 10.6% in volume, but increased by 6.8% in value.
+In November 2023, China remained Vietnam's largest export market for cassava and cassava products, accounting for 92.09% of the volume and 92.59% of the value of the country's total cassava and cassava product exports, reaching 247.64 thousand tons, worth 124.78 million USD, an increase of 2.5% in volume but a decrease of 0.1% in value compared to October 2023; compared to November 2022, there was a decrease of 10.6% in volume but an increase of 6.8% in value.

-The average export price of cassava and cassava products to China was 503.9 USD/ton, down 2.5% compared to October 2023, but up 19.5% compared to November 2022.
-In the first 11 months of 2023, Vietnam exported 2.43 million tons of cassava and cassava products to China, worth 1.05 billion USD, down 6.7% in volume and 7.7% in value compared to the same period in 2022.
+The average export price of cassava and cassava products to China was US$503.9/ton, down 2.5% compared to October 2023, but up 19.5% compared to November 2022.
+In the first 11 months of 2023, Vietnam exported 2.43 million tons of cassava and cassava products to China, worth US$1.05 billion, a decrease of 6.7% in volume and 7.7% in value compared to the same period in 2022.

-Notably, China’s imports of cassava chips from Vietnam, Cambodia and Nigeria increased, while imports from Thailand and Laos decreased compared to the same period in 2022.
+Notably, China's imports of cassava chips from Vietnam, Cambodia, and Nigeria increased, while imports from Thailand and Laos decreased compared to the same period in 2022.

-In the first 10 months of 2023, Vietnam was the second largest supplier of cassava chips to China with 667.15 thousand tons, worth 183.01 million USD, up 28.9% in volume and 19.5% in value over the same period in 2022.
-Vietnam's cassava chip market share accounted for 12.47% in volume and 12.38% in value in China's total cassava chip imports, higher than the same period in 2022.
+In the first 10 months of 2023, Vietnam was the second largest supplier of cassava chips to China, with 667.15 thousand tons, valued at US$183.01 million, representing a 28.9% increase in volume and a 19.5% increase in value compared to the same period in 2022.
+Vietnam's market share of cassava chips accounted for 12.47% of China's total imports in terms of volume and 12.38% of their market value, higher than in the same period of 2022.

 Source link